icecap360/ObisidianVault/Qasim/004 Software/Ideas/PyTorch - Optimizer.md

     - requires registering the model parameters and learning rate
     - `optimizer = torch.optim.SGD(model.parameters(), lr=learning_rate)`
     - Inside the training loop, optimization happens in three steps:
+	- Make sure you call `scheduler.step` at start of the epoch loop so your learning rate is updated.
+Be careful not to write it in the batch loop, otherwise your learning rate may be updated at the 10th batch rather than 10th epoch.
         - Call `optimizer.zero_grad()` to reset the gradients of model parameters.
 Gradients by default add up; to prevent double-counting, we explicitly zero them at each iteration.
         - Backpropagate the prediction loss with a call to `loss.backward()`.
 PyTorch deposits the gradients of the loss w.r.t. each parameter.
         - Once we have our gradients, we call `optimizer.step()` to adjust the parameters by the gradients collected in the backward pass
+    -

 # Syntax
 ```